 Irena’s report attributes the cost reductions witnessed in the last decade to “improved technology, economies of scale, supply chain competitiveness and the growing experience of developers”.
 Irena contends that “the same amount of money invested in renewable energy sources is producing far more new capacity today than it was ten years ago”.

 Much research and development are happening to improve efficiency and bring down the cost of solar electricity so that more people and governments embrace it.
 At present this is also adding to the cost of new installations.
-With the rising prices of oil and natural gas and the falling costs of solar power installation, the future looks bright for solar power.
+With the rising prices of oil and natural gas and the falling costs of solar power installation for homes, the future looks bright for solar power.

 Solar energy is expensive when considered as a short-term investment.
 The tax credits and other incentives offered makes it a profitable option in the long run.
 For a domestic consumer, the return on investment improves drastically by avoiding turnkey providers and opting for independent contractors or better still, doing it by self.